Day with Daeradar

 "Catch us again, daeradar!"
 Elrohir said with a smile.

 Celeborn watched as the twins hurried off again, passing his hand over his face.
 Surely they must have to tire at some point.
-He reflected on when Celebrían had been a child, but raising his daughter had been nothing like watching the twins for even an hour.
+He thought back to when Celebrían had been a child, but raising his daughter had been nothing like watching the twins for even an hour.

-After some more searching, the Elf lord found his grandsons perched in the taller branches of a tree further in Lothlórien's woods.
-He crossed his arms over his chest, attempting the sternest expression he could.
+After some more searching, the Elf lord found his grandsons perched in the taller branches of a mallorn tree further in Lothlórien's woods.
+He crossed his arms over his chest, attempting the sternest expression he could muster.
 "Elladan.
 Elrohir," he said, calmly but firmly.
 "Come down now."

 "Why?"
 Elladan asked.
 "We want to continue playing, daeradar!"